 2. Sign up with recruitment agencies

 The contracting industry is largely fuelled by recruitment agencies who are good at placing skilled contractors into roles quickly and efficiently.
-Therefore, the easiest way to put yourself out there as a first-time contractor is to register with several recruitment agencies.
+The easiest way to put yourself out there as a first-time contractor is to register with several recruitment agencies.
 Many agencies also specialise in specific job sectors, so registering with a specialist agency could help you find your first contract role quicker.

-Alternatively, you have the option to find contract roles on job boards such as Jobserve, or directly from end-clients.
-This is sometimes difficult for a first-time contractor who may not have a large network of contacts, but you can start growing your network by keeping in touch with previous and current colleagues, putting your CV on contractor job sites, and updating your LinkedIn profile to reflect your career plans.
+You can also find contract roles on job boards such as Jobserve, or directly from end-clients.
+This is sometimes difficult for a first-time contractor who may not have a large network of contacts.
+You can grow your network by keeping in touch with colleagues, putting your CV on contractor job sites, and updating your LinkedIn profile to reflect your career aspirations.

 3. Be prepared to leave your permanent role

 You do not necessarily need to be unemployed while searching for your first contract role, but keep in mind that the majority of potential clients will want to interview candidates immediately and some roles even request candidates to start within a couple of weeks.
 This is not always the case, but you should time it right so that you can work your current employer’s notice and start the contract with the end-client on their desired date.
-If you are highly skilled and specialised, some clients will be able to work to the end-clients start date so you don’t miss the opportunity.
+If you are highly skilled and specialised, some clients will be able to push the contract start-date back but negotiations should be navigated carefully.